How to create a self-updating GitHub profile README

 The zone function is invoked with the mdast representation of the current README, searches for an HTML comment range with the name “blog” and invokes the callback function for every range found.
 The callback returns mdast data that is used to replace the HTML comment range in the mdast tree.

 We can see that the callback returns an Array of start, an unordered list object and end.
 This means that both the start and end comment for the HTML comment range will be preserved and everything in-between will be replaced by an unordered markdown list.
+The itemToMarkdown function maps every RSS feed item to the mdast representation of a markdown link that is nested in a list item.
+The code looks like this:

 function itemToMarkdown({